-USO's are charged with upholding federal, state, and local laws in addition to the rules, regulations, and policies governing the University of Hawai'i and Kapi'olani Community College.
+University Security Officers are charged with upholding federal, state, and local laws in addition to the rules, regulations, and policies governing the University of Hawai'i and Kapi'olani Community College.
 In addition, USO's and contract security personnel are non-sworn and unarmed.
-Security officers may detain individuals involved in the violation of laws and those involved in criminal acts they personally view, or those positively identified as having committed such an act by victims or witnesses until such time that the Honolulu Police Department (HPD) arrives to take custody of the individual(s).
-Any campus incident requiring an arrest is referred to HPD.
+Officers may detain individuals involved in the violation of laws and those involved in criminal acts they personally view, or those positively identified as having committed such an act by victims or witnesses until such time that the Honolulu Police Department (HPD) arrives to take custody of the individual(s).

+Any campus incident requiring an arrest is referred to the Honolulu Police Department or relevant law enforcement agency.